mrandronov/NeuralNetwork-C/README.md

 - [ ] First off, get the network to train and try to achieve 94% accuracy with the MNIST data set.
 - [ ] Determine a better way to test the network.
-- [ ] Package the matrix functions in to a shared library for future use.
+- [ ] Package the matrix functions into a shared library for future use.